Watch prices go up? Not.

-Thanks to this site that’s entirely dedicated to the Christmas Price Index, you’ll find the following chart that shows how gift prices have risen from 1984 (cost: $12,673.56) to today, in 2009 (cost: $21,465.56) — all the while tracking the inflation rate.
+What’s actually cool is that the PNC Financial Services Group has taken these calculations further and designed a site that is entirely dedicated to the Christmas Price Index, where you’ll find several helpful charts that show how gift prices have risen from 1984 (cost: $12,673.56) to 2011 (cost: $24,263.18) — all the while tracking the inflation rate.
+Please click the chart image below for a look at this site.

-How about I transcribe the price index data here for you in this nifty table to see how these interesting, unique gifts are valued this year:
+Let me transcribe the price index data here for you in this nifty table to see how these interesting, unique gifts are valued this year:

 |

 Some peculiar things I noticed about this index: eight maids a milking cost only $58?
 Supposedly, it’s because they fall under the “unskilled labor” category.
 But wow, that’s quite a huge difference in cost relative to what the entertainment sector charges, as represented by dancers, leapers and musicians.
-In general, there’s been no increase in wages either, due to the weak job market, except with those who received a hike in the minimum wage (again, the maids’ wages are up by 10.7%) and those who dance (dancers’ wages are up by 15% for reasons I’m not entirely sure about).
-And the prices for various types of fowl are all over the map, with swans commanding major bucks at $750 a piece.
-It’s also nice to see how well our precious metals investments have performed this year: up 42.90% for gold rings!

-So how is it going with the holiday gift giving?
+So how is it going with your holiday gift giving?
 How is your Christmas budget holding up this year?
 For me, my budget has been well under control, since I’m sticking to the practical stuff for my true loves.

-{ 8 comments… read them below or add one }
+{ 14 comments… read them below or add one }

 Some comments: